MarkRVinson/MarkRVinson.github.io/index.md

 [Field Research]
 I have studied aquatic plants, invertebrates, and fish from caves, springs, rivers, lakes and wetlands throughout the world.
-This graphic shows the locations I've sampled in Lake Superior over the past 11 years.
+This graphic shows the locations I've sampled in Lake Superior over the past 11 years. <br>
 <img src="images/MVTrips.gif?raw=true"/>

 ---